skypilot-org/skypilot/examples/llm/vicuna/README.md

 Q: I see some bucket permission errors `sky.exceptions.StorageBucketGetError` when running the above:
 ```
 ...
-sky.exceptions.StorageBucketGetError: Failed to connect to an existing bucket 'model-weights'.
+sky.exceptions.StorageBucketGetError: Failed to connect to an existing bucket 'YOUR_OWN_BUCKET_NAME'.
 Please check if:
   1. the bucket name is taken and/or
   2. the bucket permissions are not setup correctly.
-To debug, consider using gsutil ls gs://model-weights.
+To debug, consider using gsutil ls gs://YOUR_OWN_BUCKET_NAME.
 ```

-A: The YAML files hard-coded names for existing buckets which are not public.
-Replace those bucket names (see `# Change to your own bucket`) with some unique names, and rerun the commands.
+A: You need to replace the bucket name with your own globally unique name, and rerun the commands.
 New private buckets will be automatically created under your cloud account.